What is an Annuity?

 Historically, it has been possible for a fixed or deferred annuity to offer a better interest rate than a certificate of deposit (CD) or a money market account.

-If you prefer the guarantees provided by CDs or Money Market accounts, a fixed annuity offers similar assurances.
 Unlike CDs or Money Market accounts that are backed by the FDIC, a fixed annuity is backed by the financial strength of the insurance carrier.

 Consider Using a SPIA instead of withdrawal strategy from traditional retirement accounts